wangyu09/exkaldi/README.md

 ## Tutorial

 In [exkaldi/tutorials](tutorials) directory, we prepared a simple tutorial to show how to use Exkaldi APIs to build a ASR system from the scratch.
 The data is from librispeech train_100_clean dataset.
-This tutorial includes, extracting and processing feature, training and querying a N-grams language model, training HMM-GMM acoustic model, decoding and scoring.
+This tutorial includes, extracting and processing feature, training and querying a N-grams language model, training HMM-GMM acoustic model, training a DNN acoustic model, decoding and scoring.
 This ASR symtem built here is just a dummy model, and we have done some normal experiments in [exkaldi/examples](examples).
 Check the source code to look more information about exkaldi APIs.

 ## Experiments

 We have done some experiments to test ExKaldi toolkit, and it achived a good performance.
 (We will upload the results of experiments little by little.)

-##### TIMIT
+#### TIMIT

 1, The perplexity of various language models.
 All these LMs are trained with TIMIT train transcription and tested with TIMIT test transcription.
 The score showed in the table is weighted average of all utterances and weights are the sentence length of each utterance.